liip/wp-tyk-dev-portal/README.md

 The following changes are in planning:

-* do not allow registering for multiple API policies (as it's not supported by Tyk)
 * add option to not include bootstrap altogether
 * use catalogues on Tyk portal to group policies instead of tags
+* refactor dashboard a bit considering that there can't be more than 1 token per API anyway
+* ~~do not allow registering for multiple API policies (as it's not supported by Tyk)~~

 ## Further reading